-The twin lakes are renowned from 16th Century during the period of the ruler of Kashmir, Yusuf Shah Chak.
-The lakes are notable for its almond form separated by a mountain, identical in nature and are placed in the Aru District of Jammu and Kashmir.
-Both the lakes flow into opposite directions, the former change of integrity with the Lidder stream of Lidderwat and the later to the other side of Aru.
-Apparently, the Dachigam national park is in vicinage to the Marsar Lake.
+The twin lakes are renowned from the 16th Century during the period of the ruler of Kashmir, Yusuf Shah Chak.
+The lakes are notable for their almond form separated by a mountain, identical in nature, and are placed in the Aru District of Jammu and Kashmir.
+Both the lakes flow into opposite directions, the former change of integrity with the Lidder stream of Lidderwat and the latter to the other side of Aru.
+Apparently, the Dachigam national park is in vicinage to Marsar Lake.

 What makes the Tarsar Marsar Lake trek so favorable is that the serenity that presides over the surroundings?
 The gorgeous Aru, a shade of the Jammu and Kashmir valley makes the expedition a peaceful and nurturing journey; a journey, though won’t be highly fanciful however positively peace rendering.

-About the trek, it’s a trek of moderate level which can be traveled by any nature lover.
-The trek’s highest Peak that’s possible is 13, 000 ft.
-The lakes are encircled by beautiful alpine trees and therefore the experience is even a lot of commendable throughout the summer when the alpine flowers form a radiant glowing sheet reflecting on the water.
-Also, the other traceable floras include blue poppy, Meconopsis betonicifolia, geum, gentian, and Hedysarum alpinum is a species of flowering plant in the legume family known by the common name alpine sweetvetch.
+About the trek, it’s a moderate-level trek that any nature lover can travel.
+The highest possible peak of the trek is 13, 000 ft.
+The lakes are surrounded by beautiful alpine trees and therefore the experience is even commendable throughout the summer when the alpine flowers form a radiant glowing sheet reflecting on the water.
+Other traceable floras include blue poppy, Meconopsis betonicifolia, geum, gentian, and Hedysarum Alpinum, alpine flora, a flowering plant species in the legume family known as alpine sweetvetch.

-The Tarsar Marsar Lake trek is a pleasant sight during the summer as we’d encounter with various birds and regional animals.
-Bar Headed geese, Choughs, Golden eagles, black bulbuls, musk deer, snow leopard, brown bear and also the golden marmot are few to set eyes on and capture there.
+The Tarsar Marsar Lake trek is a pleasant sight during the summer as we’d encounter various birds and regional animals.
+Bar Headed Geese, choughs, golden eagles, black bulbuls, musk deer, snow leopard, brown bear, and the golden marmot are just a few to look at and capture.

-The Trek is of medium difficulty level and can be accomplished simply without any need of adjustment.
-Tarsar Marsar Trek is idle during July and Sept.
+The Trek is of medium difficulty level and can be accomplished without any adjustment requirement.
+During July and Sept, Tarsar Marsar Trek is idle.

 Another 5 km trek commences today to the adjoining Sundersar Valley through the Tarsar Pass.
 We delve into a connecting stretch first which apparently joins the meadows of Shekwas and Sundersar Valley.
 Trekking through the Tarsar Pass is actually a time saving but comparatively more hectic plan than descending to Shekwas first and heading to Sundarsar from there.
 Proceeding, we follow a brook that gets collected at the feet of snow-melting elevations in the form of a beautiful lake.
 The entire way is wrapped in a green fold of luminescent softness.
 You will find an unearthly photo frame capturing sheep and horses bobbing along the green-scape as they graze lazily along the banks of this anonymous loch.
 Our trail takes us through a high pass exit from this grassland to the next vale, another vast patch of extensive pampas but this one sprayed bright with wildflowers.
 Later, a bouldered trail over the stream ushers us into the Sundarsar Lakeside, a flatland where we can camp at the end of this remarkable day.